 Why It Matters

-The impact mechanism is dual: operational risk from the firm’s hands-on management of customer IT environments, and infrastructure risk from its RIPE LIR authority over IP allocations, route objects, and ASN sponsorships.
+The impact mechanism is dual: operational risk from the firm’s hands-on management of customer IT environments, and infrastructure risk from its RIPE LIR authority over IP allocations, route entities, and ASN sponsorships.
 A single misstep—a faulty firewall rule, a missed backup, or a lapsed ROA—could cascade into service outages for multiple enterprise clients across Europe and the Americas.

 What Public Sources Show